mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/byom.md

 WHERE text='The tsunami is coming, seek high ground';
 ```

-Or you can `JOIN` with a data table.
+Or you can `#!sql JOIN` with a data table.
 For this, you should ensure the table actually exists and that the database it belongs to has been connected to your MindsDB instance.
 For more details, refer to the same steps in the Ray Serve example (section 1.2).

 ```sql
 SELECT